 Sarah Werner Boada

-Sarah's doctoral research focuses on the relations between state/non-state institutions and Calé (Romani) women experiencing intimate partner violence in Spain and France.
-Her research interests include violence against women, institutional anti-Gypsyism, Critical Race Feminism, sociology of law, neoliberal governance.
+Sarah's doctoral research focuses on the intersections between state feminism and anti-Gypsyism in Spain and France.
+Specifically, she looks into the discourses on intimate partner violence (IPV) which are mobilised by state (and state-funded) institutions to justify the social marginalisation of Romani women and paternalistic intervention into their lives.
+Her research interests include intersectional approaches to violence against women, institutional anti-Gypsyism, Critical Race Feminism, sociology of law, neoliberal governance.

-Prior to her PhD at the Central European University, she was working on violence against women legislation at the World Future Council, a Hamburg-based international non-governmental organisation, in close partnership with UN Women and the Inter-Parliamentary Union.
-She also collaborated with the Council of Europe and umbrella organisations working on violence against women at the European level.
+Prior to her PhD at the Central European University, she was working on violence against women legislation at an international NGO, in collaboration with various intergovernmental and umbrella organisations, including UN Women and the Council of Europe.
 She joined the doctoral programme in Comparative Gender Studies in September 2015.